trillek-team/trillek-vcomputer-module/README.md

 --------------------------
 There is some RC3200 ASM programs, source code and binary files, in /asm directory.
 Actually are :

-- hwm.asm : List the number of attached devices and dispplay his enumeration information
+- hwm.asm : List the number of attached devices and display his enumeration information
 - hello.asm : Hello world
-- test.asm : Some tests of RC3200 compilance.
+- test.asm : Some tests of RC3200 compliance.

 IMPLEMENTED DEVICES
 -------------------